-In the Test driven development with InSpec and Unit test with ChefSpec tutorials, you've learned how to use automated testing to speed up the feedback cycle.
+In the Test driven development with InSpec and Unit test with ChefSpec modules, you've learned how to use automated testing to speed up the feedback cycle.
 Getting feedback early and often can help you release more quickly and with higher quality.

 Although your code may behave as you expect, it's also important to ensure your code is easy to read and maintain, and avoids defects that can be difficult to fix later.
 Lint testing, or linting, is one way to help ensure that your code adheres to standard style guidelines and avoids common problems.